Wim Bokila

-Wim Bokila (born 28 September 1987) is a Belgian footballer who plays as a forward for Belgian side KFC Kontich.
+Wim Bokila (born 28 September 1987) is a Belgian former professional footballer who played as a forward.

 Personal life

 Bokila was born in a footballing family.
 His father Ndingi Bokila Mandjombolo was known in the eighties as "the pearl of Harelbeke", being a valuable player and top scorer three times in a row at Belgian club K.R.C.
 Harelbeke, between 1980 and 1982.

 His sister Esther and brothers Noé and Jeremy are also footballers, while Wim's older brother Paldy played for TOP Oss before giving up professional football and emigrating to Italy.
 His sister Aurelia is not a footballer.
 Neither is his mother Marie Veronique.